infojunkie/infojunkie/README.md

 - Deep-diving into conceptual problems and learning to apply the state of the art to produce innovative solutions
 - Analyzing designs and implementations from a software engineering point of view: consistency, maintainability, scalability, etc.
 - Using open source Web technologies on the backend and frontend
+- Participating in community groups around open standards and protocols

 I am best motivated when applying these skills to domains that interest me:
 - Music and multimedia technologies